cloudventure-io/sdf/README.md

 ### Abstraction Levels

-There are 3 levels of abstraction in SDF - App, Stack and Service.
+There are 3 levels of abstraction in SDF - App, Stack and Bundler.

 #### App
 App defines the application and combines multiple Stacks.
 App is the equivalnet of